OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 The demo uses a run length encoding.
 One byte for the run length and one word for the key state.

-So this should help to find your way into the code, if it's neccessary.
+So this should help to find your way into the code, if it's necessary.

 ### Mission Creation